 My Lupus is atypical because it is ‘internet typical’

-It was vital for me to provide an overview of Systemic Lupus Erythematosus (SLE or Lupus).
+It was vital for me to provide an overview of Systemic Lupus Erythematosus (SLE or Lupus), before I elaborate on my Lupus.
 Not only because it was a pretty hefty sum of information on its own, but also because you needed to understand about the illness as it typically is discussed.
 I referred close to the end of the text about how it can vary for individuals in how aggressive it is and the specifics of how it occurs within the body.
 I did this for a very important reason and that is this:

 There is no typical Lupus patient.

 There is no predictable or likely progression of milestones for this illness.
+My illness.
+My Lupus.
 There is no standard treatment plan.
 I know this is true of many illnesses but I am confident in saying although, not wanting to be insulting, most illnesses are vastly more predictable or treatable.

 And to think I haven’t even got to my favourite part.
 The part where I take care of my mother.